spencertipping/tau/doc/rho-structure2.md

 + Keyboard inputs (precise but awkward for spatial indication)

 I'm going to stick to keyboard inputs for ρ.
 We can have mouse/touch too, but the editor should, like `vim`, be completely usable without those.
 Mouse/keyboard switching overhead is high enough that we should allow the user to focus on the keyboard.

+## Angular structure
+Math uses a roughly octagonal alignment: most adjacency is horizontal, some is vertical, and exponents and subscripts are right-diagonal.
+Only occasionally are left-diagonals used, e.g. for integral evaluation bars.
+LaTeX defines fairly standard keyboard shortcuts for this arrangement: `^` for superscripts, `_` for subscripts, and if we have up/down then we might use `^^` and `__`.
+Left-diagonals might be `^<` and `_<`, not sure.
+I'm also not sure we'll use these.

+ASCII prefers horizontal to vertical linkage -- that is, horizontally-adjacent words relate to each other more than vertically-adjacent lines do.
+That matters for range selection: if I select text and shift-select upwards, I'm assumed to mean "select until you get up", not "select the column vertically".
+This intention becomes less clear if text has octagonal continuations; it's definitely nonlinear, so the linear-region selection heuristic isn't meaningful.

+There's also a question about what it even means to select vertically vs horizontally-related content.
+For example, if I move `a(^^b) c`, am I left with `c` or `a c`?
+Probably `a c` because `a` still has outbound edges -- but maybe not if `a` is also selected.
+And if we select `c`, are we selecting `^^c` or just `c` itself?

+One strength of ASCII is that from an editing perspective it's strongly concatenative; cut/paste is always well-defined.
+Nonlinear or multidirectional selections break that property.
+Of course, a terse language is less likely to require fragmented copy/paste; generally we'll be moving whole forms.
+So we can have term-affinity and later constraint-driven DWIM.
+Or maybe we don't have copy/paste as such; going back to the atomicity discussion from part 1, maybe we open a wormhole between locations and move or duplicate stuff across a boundary.
+So copy/paste can be seen as "collapse space and move something a short distance" rather than "grab stuff and drop it into an arbitrary other location."
+Or drop content into a 2.5D layer and shift that layer around -- then we have content tracking.